wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 ```

-You should now have 3 singers in the database.
+You should now have three singers in the database.
 To verify, call:
 ```bash
 $> http http://person-service-paul.apps.art8.ocp.lan/person
 HTTP/1.1 200 OK